Reliable Transportation Link

 Dear Client – Thank you for the New Delivery Order!

-The following information comes to protect you as the client, from drayage industry restrictions, imposed by the ports/Terminals and the SS Lines!
+The following information comes to protect the client, from drayage industry restrictions, imposed by the Ports / Terminals and the Steam Ship Lines!

-By Sending a New Order to RTL – you fully agree with the below information, provided earlier pricing and RTL requirements.
+By Sending a New Order to RTL – you fully agree with the provided below information and the earlier provided to you pricing and RTL Terms and Conditions.

-Every New Delivery Order sent to RTL – must include points 1 to 10 – we need the AN or the copy of the BL.
+Every New Delivery Order sent to RTL – must include points 1 to 10 the Arrival Notice (AN) or the Bill of Lading (BL) copy.